Google Cloud Certified Professional Cloud Architect

 In this lesson we will go over a number of data migration tips and best practices to keep in mind when transferring data to Cloud Storage.
 We will also cover the GCP Transfer Appliance as well.

 This lesson will cover best practices for migrating servers (i.e. your applications) over to GCP.
+Update: CloudEndure has been bought by AWS and is deprecated for Google Cloud.

 Resilient Cloud Solution Infrastructure